Book Summary: Atomic Habits by James Clear

 How to Stop Procrastinating by Using the Two-Minute Rule

-- The two-minute rule: “When you start a new habit, it should take less than two minutes to do.”
+The two-minute rule: “When you start a new habit, it should take less than two minutes to do.”

-- When you’re creating a new habit, make it as simple and easy as possible.
 If you want to exercise more, instead of planning on going to the gym for an hour a day, decide to do 10 pushups in the morning.
-You can do that in under 2 minutes, and after you do it for 30 days, you’ll have built the habit of exercising every day.
-From there, you can more easily add on lengthier or more difficult forms of exercise.
+You can do that in under 2 minutes, and after you do it for 30 days, you’ll have built the good habit of exercising every day.
+From there, you can more easily add on more difficult forms of exercise since you already have momentum.

-How to Make Good Habits Inevitable and Bad Habits Impossible
+Making Good Habits Inevitable and Bad Habits Impossible

-- If you can lock yourself into the behavior you want to do more of or do less of, your likelihood of doing it is much higher.
+If you can lock yourself into the behavior you want to do more of or do less of, your likelihood of doing it is much higher.
 The best way to do that is to make a decision once that automates your future decisions.
-Let’s say you want to invest more regularly.
-Instead of logging into your account every week to invest, you can set up an automatic investment to occur every week.
-Once your automatic investment happens, it runs in the background without you having to think about it.

-The 4th Law – Make it satisfying
+The 4th Law – Make It Satisfying

 The Cardinal Rule of Behavior Change

-- If you enjoy something, you’re more likely to do it.
+If you enjoy something, you’re more likely to do it.
 That’s why the cardinal rule of behavior change is “What is immediately rewarded is repeated.
 What is immediately punished is avoided.”

 How to Stick with Good Habits Every Day

-- Progress is one of the best forms of motivation.
-To leverage the power of progress, you should keep a habit tracker to measure when you did the things you say you wanted to do.
+Progress is one of the best forms of motivation.
+To benefit from the power of progress, you should keep a habit tracker to measure when you did the things you say you wanted to do.
 As you track your efforts over time, you will find it rewarding to see all of the progress you’ve made.
 It’s particularly rewarding if you don’t skip on doing your desired behavior.

 How an Accountability Partner Can Change Everything

-- Leveraging the power of an accountability partner can help you stay on track.
+Leveraging the power of an accountability partner can help you stay on track.
 In part, that’s because we care what other people think about us.
 If you say that you’re going to do something to someone, it’s more likely that you’re going to do it.

 The Truth About Talent

-- If you want to succeed in life, you increase your chances of success by choosing the right places to compete and the right habits to build.
+If you want to succeed in life, you increase your chances of success by choosing the right places to compete and the right atomic habits to build.
 The opposite is true if you make the wrong decisions.

-- We all have talent in different areas, and if you learn about the areas you’re inclined to, you can choose to build habits in a game that comes easier to you and likely be more successful.
+We all have talent in different areas, and if you learn about the areas you’re inclined to, you can choose to build good habits in a game that comes easier to you and likely be more successful.

 The Goldilocks Rule: How to Stay Motivated in Life and Work

-- Goldilocks rule: “humans experience peak motivation when working on tasks that are right on the edge of their current abilities.”
+Goldilocks rule: “Humans experience peak motivation when working on tasks that are right on the edge of their current abilities.”

-- Habits and consistent, deliberate effort can help you on the path to mastery.
+Atom habits and consistent, deliberate effort can help you on any path of continuous improvement and mastery.
 One important piece of this path is to make sure that you regularly reflect on and review your performance so that you stay aware of what’s going on over time.
-An annual or quarterly check-in on the areas that you care most about can help shed light on what’s going well, what’s going okay, and what needs improvement.